The many facets of fuelling and feedback in jetted AGN

 Registration and Abstract submission

-The regular registration fee is expected to be around 200 euros, and we hope to be able to offer a reduced fee for students.
+The regular registration fee is expected to be around 200 euros, and we offer a 50% reduced fee for students.
+A small number (5/6) of mini grants of about 300 euros are also available upon request for participants (at any career stage) with very limited travel budget.
+Registration payments will open via CST Tropea after registration closure.
 We anticipate that the registration fee will cover use of the venue, the costs of the welcome reception, coffee breaks, conference dinner, and the dedicated bus transfers to/from the Lamezia Terme airport.

-The majority of the scientific programme will be based on submitted abstracts and is expected to be announced in early May.
+The scientific programme has been chosen based on submitted abstracts, and full details will be included here once all speakers are confirmed.
 The expectation is that conference speakers will deliver their talks in person.
 Remote talks will be considered only under exceptional circumstances.

 A special issue of the journal “Galaxies” focused on the topic of the workshop is now open for submission.
 This Volume is intended to provide an overview on the topic, collecting a small number of selected mini-reviews (of about 10 pages each).
 Attendees who would like to be selected for such a contribution are invited to contact the two co-editors of the Volume, Isabella Prandoni (email@example.com) and Ilaria Ruffa (firstname.lastname@example.org).